Lucho-A/Auditing-Forensic/README.md

 ```
 These are just some examples.
 The list of plugins is very extensive and you can develope your own ones if you want (the web is plenty of site where you can find useful information about it and how to do it).

 It remains to say that for Win32/64 is the same.
+Taking about Windows, let me tell you that into the book I recommended (more precisely, page 118), you can find very well described a list of objects and structures that you can find interestings at the moment of analysing an image.

 Summarizing: with python (v2 preferred) installed, you clone the Volatility repo, find the info of the image with "imageinfo" option (if you don't know the OS spec of the image or if you want to document the process for working-papers or evidence recording), find the most appropriate "profile" (even better, create your own<sup>1</sup>), and starting the analysis by using the plugins.